-In addition, the college provides options for a Ph.D. student to attain teaching experience through teaching internships at the university in appropriate Information Studies venues or at other institutions.
-For instance, doctoral students may work with faculty members in the course "Individualized Teaching Experience" (INST 809) and teach a course in their areas of interests under faculty guidance.
+In addition, the college provides options for a Ph.D. student to attain teaching experience through teaching assistantships in the iSchool or a 3-credit unpaid, mentored co-teaching experience, "Individualized Teaching Experience" (INST 809).

 Sample Program of Study

 Below is a sample schedule for Ph.D. students.
 This is meant purely as an example and is not a replacement for advising.
 Students must work closely with their advisors to develop a course program that best addresses their needs and interests.